dreamPathsProjekt/training-code/the_job_hopper/README.md

 - `popeye`: The Kubernetes policy & best-practice manager.
 - `mizu`: The Kubernetes packet tracing tool.
 - `eksctl`: The AWS EKS cli.
+- `kubebuilder`: Kubebuilder is a framework for building Kubernetes APIs using custom resource definitions (`CRDs`).

 ## Developer Tweaks